 We Make Footballers believe in a quick, clever and attractive style of football through the thirds of a pitch.
 Our philosophy is based around keeping possession, fluidity of movement with a purpose.
 We firmly believe in playing where there is space and taking the most open route to goal (through, over or around the opposition via disguised, unpredictable clever play and quick combination.)

 Footballers need to repeat techniques over and over to strengthen neural-pathways.
-We understand this and we believe in it, however, it is hard to explain this to a 4 year old!
-The majority of children don’t want to perform repetitive tasks for long periods and a lot of younger children lack the concentration skills to repeat techniques for the required duration we need to make a difference.
+However, the majority of children don’t want to perform repetitive tasks for long periods, and lack the concentration skills to repeat techniques for the duration we need to make a difference.

 We’ve shared our methods to help parents become more aware as to how we “make” our footballers!
 We work with each child no matter their ability to become the best footballer and person they can be.
 We have found that football facilitates experiences that help our players develop communication skills, and build their overall confidence levels.